Start here ...

 Welcome to PR Case Studies.
 Let's get started.

-Over the course of the upcoming semester, we will review a dozen case studies featured in the blog posts on this site.
-Working in groups, we will pull together an analysis of press releases and news coverage about six additional crisis events.
-We will each produce a case study about a company or national brand.
+Over the course of the upcoming semester, we will review and discuss a wide range of original case studies posted to a dedicated online site built exclusively for this class.
+Working in groups, we will track the political narratives from six state Governor elections heading into November.
+And we will each research and write an original case study about a company or national brand.

 OK, so how will this work?
-There are three graded components in this course – class engagement, a group project and an original case study.
+There are four graded components in this course – class engagement, the group project, and researching and writing our original case study.
 So let’s start with those.

 By reading this blog, you are already engaged in this class.
 Well done.
-There are 12 blogs posted on this site, which was custom-built for this class.
+There are 13 blogs posted on this site that we will cover before the mid-term.
 Engaging in this course starts with reading the blogs, and responding to the discussion prompt at the end.
 You can post your response, and in some cases begin a conversation by responding to classmates’ posts.
-Your comments will create a starting point for our in-class discussions.
+Your comments will create a starting point for our in-class discussions, and support your case study research.

 Guidance: Think critically.
 Respond thoughtfully.

-Finally, instead of a final exam, we will each present an overview of our case study during engaging 10-minute discussions.
+And we will each present an overview of our case study during engaging 10-minute discussions.
 The case study also will be written up in a final paper due at the start of our exam period.
+There is no final exam.

 At this point, maybe you are asking yourself, “What’s in this for me?”
 Let’s be real.
-In the working world, no one is likely to quiz you on whether Facebook is a publisher or a platform, how the news media was weaponized against the founder of Papa John’s, or whether PR could have helped Wells Fargo avoid billions of dollars in losses from an otherwise run-of-the-mill legal settlement.
+In the working world, no one is likely to quiz you on whether Facebook is a publisher or a platform, how the news media was weaponized against Food Lion or the founder of Papa John’s, or whether PR could have helped Wells Fargo avoid billions of dollars in losses from an otherwise run-of-the-mill legal settlement.
+We will cover all of that in class.

 First off, be engaged.
 Read the assigned blogs a day or two before class.
 Join the comment strings, both to add your perspective and respond to your classmates.
 And bring those insights to class.

 Secondly, put in the time.
 You could treat this course like it was a part-time job.
 Work at it for several hours every week.
-Engage with your project team and contribute.
-Open a Word document today and start your case study by selecting a company.
-Then add a little to that case study every week.
+Engage with your team on the group project and contribute.
+Don't wait until the last minute to read the blogs or complete the assignments.
+Constantly be adding details to your backgrounder, and summarize those details as you draft your final blog.

 In the comments block below, briefly introduce yourself to the class.